celo-org/docs/docs/community/protocol-contributors.md

 ---
-title: Celo Protocol Contributors
+title: Celo Code Contributors
 description: How to contribute to the Celo ecosystem as a member of the community.
 ---

-# Protocol Contributors
+# Code Contributors

 How to contribute to the Celo ecosystem as a member of the community.

 ___

-## Who are Protocol Contributors?
+## Who are Code Contributors?

-Protocol Contributors are developers in the Celo community that contribute to the [core protocol code](https://github.com/celo-org/celo-monorepo).
-They help improve the protocol by fixing bugs and designing new features that help improve the Celo platform.
+Code Contributors are developers in the Celo community that contribute to the [Celo monorepo](https://github.com/celo-org/celo-monorepo) or the [core protocol code](https://github.com/celo-org/celo-blockchain).
+They help improve the protocol and infrastructure by fixing bugs and designing new features that help improve the Celo platform.

 ## How to Get Started